 Mark is a lecturer in the Department of Engineering at the University of Hull and programme coordinator for the MSc Energy Engineering.
 Mark has over 10 years of research experience and has worked on 15+ academic and industrial innovation projects in the areas of bioprocessing, bio-based production, and bioenergy, with a particular focus on anaerobic digestion for waste and wastewater management and its integration into larger energy, biorefinery or agricultural systems.
 Mark’s research uses lab scale systems and process modelling to appraise and develop novel bioprocesses, to inform integrated models that can be used to design, analyse and optimise systems that involve combinations of technologies, and assess them against sustainability criteria using techniques such as technoeconomic assessment (TEA), carbon footprints and lifecycle assessment (LCA).
 Email mark.walker[at]hull.ac.uk with “EBNet Working Group” in the subject in the first instance.

-Join the EBNet webinar, Chaired by Dr Mark Walker, for “Advances in Anaerobic Membrane Bioreactors” – Thursday, 21st April 2022 at 12.30 – 14.00.
+Join the EBNet webinar, Chaired by Dr Mark Walker, for “Advances in Anaerobic Membrane Bioreactors” – Now rescheduled to Wednesday, 7th December 2022 at 13.00–15.00.
 Hear from top speakers and join in with the chat.

 NEW!
 EBNet funding has been obtained for the AD Working Group to assess “Food Waste Behaviour” within University systems to improve food/food waste behaviour and recycling rates.
 Contact the Chair for more information.